-- \1,2,3 TCP- Compliance Order No. 19-001.
-The Running Annual Average (RAA) of 8.23 exceeds the MCL.
-A filtration system was installed and all post-filtration samples met the standard.
+- 1,2,3 TCP over MCL: The Running Annual Average (RAA) of 86 ppt exceeds the MCL.
+Filtration systems were installed at three locations and all post-filtration samples met the standard.
 The water system samples the source quarter, and filtration monthly.
-Health effects: Some people who drink water containing 1,2,3-trichloropropane in excess of the MCL over many years may have an increased risk of getting cancer. - \Nitrate over MCL: The water system installed reverse osmosis treatment.
-The water system tests the source quarterly, weekly filtration lab samples and daily field readings.
+Public notification results are sent quarterly.
+Health effects: Some people who drink water containing 1,2,3-trichloropropane in excess of the MCL over many years may have an increased risk of getting cancer. - Nitrate over MCL: The water system installed reverse osmosis treatment at 3 of the 9 properties and 1 of the 31 samples post-filtration samples was over the MCL.
+The water system tests the source quarterly, and monthly lab samples with rotation.
+Public notification of results is sent quarterly.
 Health effects: Infants below the age of six months who drink water containing nitrate in excess of the MCL may quickly become seriously ill and, if untreated, may die because high nitrate levels can interfere with the capacity of the infant's blood to carry oxygen.
 Symptoms include shortness of breath and blueness of the skin.
 High nitrate levels may also affect the oxygen-carrying ability of the blood of pregnant women.